The West Indian

 The West Indian is a play by Richard Cumberland first staged at the Drury Lane Theatre in 1771.
-A comedy, it depicts Belcour, a West Indian plantation-owner, travelling to Britain.
+A comedy, it depicts Belcour, a West Indian plantation owner, travelling to Britain.
 Belcour tries to overcome his father's lingering disapproval of him and marry his sweetheart Louisa.
-Its hero, who probably owes much to the suggestion of Garrick, is a young scapegrace fresh from the tropics, "with rum and sugar enough belonging to him to make all the water in the Thames into punch," — a libertine with generous instincts, which prevail in the end.
-This early example of the modern drama was favorably received; Boden translated it into German, and Goethe acted in it at the Weimar court.
+Its hero, who probably owes much to the suggestion of David Garrick, is a young scapegrace fresh from the tropics, "with rum and sugar enough belonging to him to make all the water in the Thames into punch", a libertine with generous instincts, which prevail in the end.
+The early example of the modern drama was favorably received.
+Boden translated it into German, and Goethe acted in it at the Weimar court.